xiaolei1998/LCHP-PM-Sensor/README.md

-feature/1.0.0 Note:
+bugfix/1.0.0-sensorConnection Note:

-1. established the interface for user to communicate with Arduino
-2. User can rest sensing frequency by smartphone when connected to Arduino
-3. Arduino can send its sensed data to user through Bluetooth.
+1. This branch is to fix the problem of reading incorrect sensed data on Arduino